 2) Current Parents – your current market.
 These are the people you want to keep involved with your school so they become vital members of the school community and “raving fans” of your school.
 These are the folks that want and need to know everything that’s going on with your school.
 Do your prospective parents need to know that you have three fundraisers this month?
 No – you might scare them away.
 But your current parents need to know this information, so sending prospective parents a copy of your monthly newsletter that goes to current parents isn’t necessarily a prudent thing to do.

 3) Alumni and Parents of Alumni – these are your main development targets.
 Share your successes with them.
 Again, don’t tell these folks you have fundraisers coming up, because if you’re planning on asking them to support your efforts with a recurring gift of $50 to $100 a month, they may wonder why you need those funds if children are engaged in selling wrapping paper for the holiday seasons.
-Instead, share the exciting news that two of your students were selected to represent your school at an American History event in Washington, DC, or that the volleyball team is moving into the semifinals round of competition if they’ve never reach that milestone before.
+Instead, share the exciting news that two of your students were selected to represent your school at an American History event in Washington, DC, or that the volleyball team is moving into the semifinals round of competition if they’ve never reached that milestone before.
 People give to people, and when the people of your school succeed, your school succeeds.

 4) The community at large – because the local community needs to be aware that your school is located in it and is a vibrant part of it!
-Publicity in online publications (note that I no longer say newspapers – unless your community still has a newspaper that’s delivered to every household in your community), social media and yard signs should highlight service activities from the student body, perhaps cleaning up elderly residents’ yards during the Fall, even marching in community parades all act to communicate your school’s “remarkability” to the public at large.
+Publicity in online publications (note that I no longer say newspapers – unless your community still has a newspaper that’s delivered to every household in your community), social media and yard signs should highlight service activities from the student body, perhaps cleaning up elderly residents’ yards during the Fall, and participating in community events to communicate your school’s “remarkability” to the public at large.
 These activities don’t increase enrollment, but if you’d like development support from the community, your school needs to be a vibrant part of it, and not just constantly ask for support – material or monetary – from the community all the time.
 Remember, marketing is not just education…it’s emotional education, and that’s what evangelization is – spreading the good news about your school.
 The “help us” message just gets lost among every other “help us” message that’s once again bombarding mailboxes with appeals for funds.